mcmasty/mcmasty.github.io/_pages/covid-splash.md

 **Data as of:  8-April-2020[^1]**

 The data shows physical distancing is working.
-The macro trend is that daily growth rate is decreasing, and subsequently the number of days until the cases double is improving (aka increasing.)
+The macro trend is that the daily growth rate is decreasing, and subsequently the number of days until the case count doubles is also improving, i.e. increasing.

-Just this week, the daily growth rate appears to have stabilized below 9% and the last 4 days and we are making incremental progress.
+Just this week, the daily growth rate appears to have stabilized below 9%.

 ![Daily Summary]({{ site.url }}{{ site.baseurl }}/assets/images/covid/daily_update_20200409_1586458617.png){: .align-center}